Public Consultation on the Development of Liquidity Metrics: Phase 2

 - Exposure approach including the ILR

-In addition to those two approaches, the IAIS consults on aspects of insurers’ own liquidity metrics that are also a part of Phase 2.
-The IAIS plans to progress work further on the liquidity metrics project during 2022 through consideration of feedback collected in this public consultation, to finalise the metrics that will be used as an ancillary indicator for liquidity risk monitoring as part of the GME.
+In addition to those two approaches, the IAIS consulted on aspects of insurers’ own liquidity metrics that are also a part of Phase 2.
+The IAIS main goal was to finalise the metrics that would be used as an ancillary indicator for liquidity risk monitoring as part of the GME.